 In some cases you may want to force direct sampling to be always on.
 For example, not all programs expose the direct sampling controls to the user, so in those programs it can be impossible to turn direct sampling mode on.
 To force it on, use our RTL-SDR-Blog driver branch, and use set the direct sampling always on flag in the EEPROM with the command "rtl_eeprom -q y".
 To disable forced direct sampling do the opposite command "rtl_eeprom -q n"

 Feature 2: Software Selectable Bias Tee

 V.1. and V.2. of our dongles included a bias tee which could manually be enabled by opening the case and soldering two pads on the PCB together.
-V.3. introduces a 4.5V bias tee which can be enabled entirely in software.
+V.3. introduces a 4.5V bias tee that can be toggled entirely in software.
 The bias tee can continuously pull up to 180 mA of current.

 WARNING: Before using the bias tee please ensure that you understand that you should not use this option when the dongle is connected directly to a DC short circuited antenna unless you are using an LNA.
-Although the bias tee circuit is dual protected against accidental shorts with a PTC automatically resetting fuse and overcurrent protection on the LDO, short circuiting the bias tee for an extended period of time (hours) could damage the LDO or fuse permanently.
+Although the bias tee circuit is dual protected against accidental shorts with a thermal self-resetting fuse and overcurrent protection on the LDO, short circuiting the bias tee for an extended period of time (days) could damage the LDO or fuse permanently.
 Only use it while connected to an actual powered device, like an LNA, active antenna or the SpyVerter.